 Arboriculture & Forestry Advisory Group (AFAG)

-AFAG meets twice per year and has members from the HSE, Trade Unions and the forestry industry.
-Its aims are to make recommendations on a range of health and safety issues to the HSEC and AIAC.
+AFAG meets twice per year and has members from the Health and Safety Executive (HSE), Trade Unions and the forestry industry.
+The group aims to make recommendations on a range of health and safety issues to the Health Safety Environment and Community (HSEC) and Agriculture Industry Advisory Committee (AIAC).

 ICF representative: Neil McKay MICFor